anrl/librx/README.md

 Many regex features that one may expect are supported.

-An alphanumeric character, '_', or '-' will match itself.
-All other characters need to be escaped with a backslash.
+An alphanumeric character, ``_``, or ``-`` will match itself.
+All other characters need to be escaped with a backslash or enclosed in quotes or character classes.

 Note that in C, double quoted strings interpolate escapes, so you have to escape all backslashes before sending them to rx_new().